8 - Paraffine hergebruiken

 • Melt by sorted color.

-Purifying the candle remains
+Purifying the candle residue

 Prepare paraffin for use.